anas-elkouaiti/utc-models-deployable/README.md

 3. Variable Repetition.

 ## Instances Directory
-The "Instances" directory contains all the executed instances necessary for obtaining the results.
-The structure is organized as follows:
+The "Instances" directory contains illustrative examples, specifically showcasing all instances of the "A morn" scenario.
+These instances are configured with the "G-HIST" cycle setting and are applicable across all models.

-* Green Time Configuration
-    * Model Type
-        * Scenario
-            * Problem

-This hierarchical structure is crafted to enhance a thorough comprehension of the conducted analyses.
-The 'Green Time Configuration' denotes the cycle settings, 'Model Type' signifies the classification of the models, 'Scenario' represents one of the possible scenarios analyzed, and 'Problem' specifies the particular problem within the scenario.